18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-2-data-labeling/index.md

 ## Label multiplicity

-To obtain a large quantity of labels, companies use data from multiple sources and rely on multiple annotators.
+To obtain a large number of labels, companies use data from multiple sources and rely on multiple annotators.
 Using them indiscriminately without examining them can cause your model to fail mysteriously.
 Some problems are:

 - Different label sources and different annotators lead to different levels of accuracy
 - Different annotators lead to different levels of expertise which causes label ambiguity